mozilla/inclusion/data-metrics/surveys/en/race-ethnicity.md

 ### Race/Ethnicty - Listed
 *Please ensure you have folllowed best practices [for asking questions about diverse demographic data](https://github.com/mozilla/diversity/blob/master/data-metrics/surveys/best-practices-diverse-data.md).*

-Our organization does not discriminate on the basis of race, or ethnicity.
+Our organization does not discriminate on the basis of race or ethnicity.
 In order to track the effectiveness of our inclusive efforts, please consider the following optional question:

 - [ ] Multiracial or Multi Ethnic
 - [ ] Middle East or Middle Eastern Decent